-Checking out a new check-in option The single most dramatic change for travellers?
+The single most dramatic change for travellers?
 The internet.
 It was made for travel – connecting the disparate needs of millions of individuals with instant access to the building blocks of travel.
 The web has also enabled airlines to cut fares, starting with easyJet – which has never issued a paper ticket.

 Twenty years ago, British Airways spent almost as much on "distribution" – commission on flights, plus the tangled bureaucracy involved in handling flight coupons – as it did on fuel, and kept fares high to compensate.
 In those days only a fool would book a long-haul flight direct: by cutting in the middle-man, you could save a fortune.
 The best deal in 1994 was a Heathrow-Los Angeles/New York-Heathrow open-jaw ticket on Virgin Atlantic for £179, available through Trailfinders.
 To preview the 1994 World Cup, I bought one and combined it with a £300 Delta airpass – a month's worth of travel on the airline's US network, which unlocked America's cities in all their flamboyant might.